zydou/arti/doc/dev/notes/rpc-meta-draft.md

   Arti will accept integers between `INT64_MIN` and `INT64_MAX`.

 obj
-: An identifier for the object that will receive this request.
+: An object identifier for the object that will receive this request.
   This is a string.
 It is required.

 method